Appointments System "Living with Covid"

 If you have been booked a face to face appointment please attend wearing a face covering.
-The practice will confirm your appointment.
+This is to protect staff and other patients attending the practice.

-If you have a more urgent concern then please call the surgery, but note our telephone system is exceptionally busy.
+If you have a more urgent concern then please call the surgery, but note our telephone system is exceptionally busy especially in the morning.

 If you need medical assistance when the surgery is closed and it is urgent but not life threatening, please use NHS 111 online or dial 111.